eunomia-bpf/eunomia.dev/docs/miscellaneous/talk-ebpf-summit.md

 ### Conclusion

-In conclusion, **bpftime** and **llvmbpf** are about more than just userspace tracing and network performance.
-They bring the full power of the eBPF ecosystem into userspace, without compromising on speed or flexibility.
+In conclusion, **bpftime** are more than just userspace tracing and network performance. we hope it can bring the power of the eBPF ecosystem into userspace, without compromising on speed or flexibility.

 I encourage all of you to explore bpftime for your observability and network needs.
+Thanks for professor marios from imperial college london, and
-Thank you for your time, and feel free to check out the repo on GitHub or ask me any questions.”
+Thank you for your time, and feel free to check out the repo on GitHub or ask me any questions.